lucasshuan/auth-react-and-node/README.md

 * Login username and password authentication
 * New user registration if user and e-mail are available and not used
 * Visual user feedback through the application
+* Smoothy transition between pages (page name is rewritten everytime it is changed)

 # Issues